Combining Changes and Conflict Resolution

 You have merged your local work with the latest state from the server and resolved all conflicts.
 For rebasing this meant two rounds of conflict resolution, while for a merge commit you had a single round with all of the conflicts being resolved at the same time.

-In the end the history on the server will look like this:
+The history on the server now looks like this:

 All commits in the order #1, #2, #4, #3', and #5'